-Similar to other kinds of environments, a school climate is all of the elements that make up the learning environment.
-The concept is not a new one and has been a part of education conversation for decades.
+Like other kinds of environments, a school climate is all the elements that make up the learning environment.
+The concept is not new and has been a part of the education conversation for decades.
 According to Frontiers in Psychology, it is “the unwritten personality and atmosphere of a school, including its norms, values, and expectations.”
-The learning environment includes the psychosocial atmosphere that impacts the way that students, teachers and administrators interact with each other.
+In addition, the learning environment includes a psychosocial atmosphere that impacts how students, teachers, and administrators interact.

-The impact of school climate on the social and educational development of students is huge.
-From mental health and self-esteem to overall academic achievement, the learning environment is very important.
-When the climate is positive, it encourages students and teachers to engage with each other in a respectful and productive way.
+The impact of school climate on students’ social and educational development is enormous.
+The learning environment is crucial from mental health and self-esteem to overall academic achievement.
+When the climate is positive, it encourages students and teachers to engage with each other respectfully and productively.

-On the other hand, a poor climate can foster a hostile space where students do not feel comfortable or safe enough to express themselves or contribute to the learning process.
+On the other hand, a poor climate can foster a negative space where students do not feel comfortable or safe enough to express themselves or contribute to the learning process.

-There are many different components of a positive or negative learning environment.
-Many of these things are beyond the control of the school’s administration, but there are some ways to foster a productive and safe learning space.
+There are many different components of a positive or hostile learning environment.
+Unfortunately, many of these things are beyond the control of the school’s administration.
+Still, some ways to foster a productive and safe learning space exist.

 Here are some of the elements of a positive classroom climate:

 Safety is always a concern in schools across the country.
 From natural disasters to humanitarian threats, there should be procedures in place to ensure the safety of all students and staff.
-Fire drills are a great example of this because if a fire was to happen, there would be a practiced plan in place.
-During the COVID-19 pandemic, safety precautions were front and center.
+Fire drills are a great example of this because if a fire were to happen, a practiced plan would be in place.
+Likewise, during the COVID-19 pandemic, safety precautions were front and center.

-The kinds of relationships formed at schools can hint at the kind of climate that is prominent.
-Edweek reports that “strong relationships not only help students feel safe and accepted in their school, they also help students build resilience to cope with adverse childhood experiences.”
-The connection between students and teachers fosters a greater sense of comfortability, which in turn encourages a better learning process.
+The kinds of relationships formed at schools can hint at the type of climate that is prominent.
+For example, Edweek reports that “strong relationships help students feel safe and accepted in their school; they also help students build resilience to cope with adverse childhood experiences.”
+In addition, the connection between students and teachers fosters a greater sense of comfortability, encouraging a better learning process.